diankaaaa21/Telegram_Bot_Assistant/README.md

 - **pyTelegramBotAPI**: For Telegram bot functionality.
 - **googletrans**: For translating responses.
 - **emoji**: For adding emojis to messages.
+- **mysql-connector-python:** For MySQL database integration.
+- **python-dotenv:** For managing environment variables.

 ## Notes
 1. Ensure the gpt.png file exists in the working directory for the /start command.
 2. Avoid sharing your bot token and API key publicly.
 3. The bot currently supports a limited set of languages for translation.
+4. Regulary back up your database to prevent data loss.

 ## Contributing